Atlantic slave trade: European activity

+and partly by purchase from the Portuguese.
+He left the African coast on 29 January 1565, and reached Borburata in Venezuela on 3 April.

-In 1571, Portugal, supported by the Kingdom of Kongo, took control of the south-western region of Angola in order to secure its threatened economic interest in the area.
-Although Kongo later joined a coalition in 1591 to force the Portuguese out, Portugal had secured a foothold on the continent that it continued to occupy until the 20th century.
-Despite these incidents of occasional violence between African and European forces, many African states ensured that any trade went on in their own terms, for instance, imposing custom duties on foreign ships.
-In 1525, the Kongolese King Afonso I seized a French vessel and its crew for illegally trading on his coast.
-In addition, Afonso complained to the king of Portugal that Portuguese slave traders continued to kidnap his people, which was causing depopulation in his kingdom.
+In 1571, Portugal, supported by the Kingdom of Kongo, took control of the southwest region of Angola to secure its threatened economic interest in the area.
+Although Kongo joined a coalition in 1591 to force the Portuguese out, Portugal had secured a foothold that it occupied until the 20th century.
+Despite these incidents of violence between African and European forces, many African states ensured trade went on in their own terms, by imposing custom duties on foreign ships.
+For example, in 1525, the Kongolese King Afonso I seized a French vessel and its crew for illegally trading on his coast.
+Afonso complained to the king of Portugal that Portuguese slave traders continued to kidnap his people, causing depopulation.

+The historian David Eltis has generated a dataset to draw the broad outlines of the transatlantic slave trade by reconstructing transatlantic links.
+He submits that if his estimates of the traffic are correct, then more than half of all Portuguese slaving voyages are included.
+His data indicates the total number of slaves carried to the Americas in Portuguese vessels during the period 1601–1650 as 439,500, derived by adding 252,000 departures for the Spanish Americas and 187,500 for Brazil.
+This total would be reduced by an estimated 20 percent mortality rate on the shorter South Atlantic route.

+Nzinga of Ndongo and Matamba fought against the expansion of the Portuguese Empire in a thirty-year war in present-day Angola.